 For 5.1 audio passthrough, only one of Dolby Digital or DTS can be enabled at a time, the TV will not change between them automatically.

-The sound reproduction of the MU8000 is poor.
+The sound reproduction of the MU8000 is about average.
 The TV's speakers produce a good amount of distortion at all levels and the experience would benefit greatly from adding a set of speakers.